jatolentino/Flutter-Foodie-User/README.md

-# Foddie User Mobile App for IOS and Android
+# Foodie User Mobile App for IOS and Android

 This app has the following features:
 - Login/Register System